buildfirst/buildfirst/README.md

 You'll need **Node.js**.
 You can get the latest version [from their website][5], although I'd suggest using [`nvm`][6], which makes it super easy to install multiple versions, and switch between them.

-Once you have Node, you can use the [installation script][7] to clone this repository and install all of the dependencies.
+Once you have Node, use the command below to clone this repository and install all of the dependencies:

 ```shell
 curl https://raw.github.com/bevacqua/buildfirst/master/install.sh | sh